pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 Progress Administration money for wages made it necessary to resort to typing.

-However, a better technique for&nbsp;{%- include columnbreak.html canvas=318 col=2 -%}&nbsp;using microcopying in the compilation of
-union lists was worked out by Dr. T. R.
+However, a better technique for {% include columnbreak.html canvas=318 col=2 %} using microcopying in the compilation of union lists was worked out by Dr. T. R.
 Schellenberg and Mr. Paul Vanderbilt in connection with the Philadelphia union list